 Every dog is different.
 From their goofy sleeping positions to the way they wiggle when you call their name, their unique personalities are what make them so special.

 When it comes to dog food, you need to consider a different set of traits to determine the most appropriate diet.
-The breed of your dog can help you better understand some of his nutritional needs and how you can better care for him.
+Your dog's breed can help you better understand some of his nutritional needs and how you can better care for him.

 You want a high-quality brand that keeps them happy and healthy, and your dog’s breed can shed some light on their nutritional needs based on his size, metabolism, and any common health conditions they might develop as they age.